matthew-lim-matthew-lim/cpp-neural-network/README.md

 ### Training data

 The dataset comes from the MNIST database, a pretty well known collection of handwritten digits from 0 to 9.
 Once trained the neural network should be able to recognise handwritten numbers it has never seen before.

+# Code Optimisations

+## Algorithms

+- Use vectorised functions from the `Eigen` library instead of operations like loops.
+The functions in `Eigen` are optimised and use things like template metaprogramming (which is optimised at compile time).

+## Compiling

+- `-O3` compile optimisation flag makes the program super fast!